WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 Data are duplicated, two physical disks contain the same data;
 it has a high reliability, and read and write performance are not bad, as data can be accessed in parallel without the need of computing parity bits;
 the main drawback is the cost, as only 50% of the capacity can be used.
-In theory, data could be copied on more than one disk, but this solution is never used due to the prohibited costs.
+In theory, data could be copied on more than one disk, but this solution is never used due to the prohibitive costs.

 <img src="images\1558211237440.png" style="zoom:50%">
 $$